fiso64/MusicbeeExplore/README.md

    - For unloaded albums, it fetches the track list and creates dummy files for all tracks in the album.
    - For unloaded tracks, it uses yt-dlp to search for and download the audio from YouTube.

-4. The downloaded audio is saved in the opus format and replaces the dummy file.
+4. The downloaded audio replaces the dummy file.
 The file is then re-queued for playback.

 5. If configured, the plugin can stream the audio directly without downloading to a file (although it takes about the same amount of time for playback to start, at least for minute-long songs).